Monotone Perfection: Appendix B

 \item Step~2.
 There exists a subsequence of $\{ g^{mk}\}_{ k = 1}^{\infty}$ that converges to an increasing strategy $g^m$.
 The aim is to show that $g^m$ is a monotone equilibrium in $G^m$ for each $m \ge 2$.
-The argument would be trivial if there are no ties, which lead to discontinuities in payoffs.
+The argument would be trivial in the absence of ties; however, ties introduce discontinuities in the payoffs, making the results non-trivial.

 To handle the discontinuities, the common technique is to show that the probability under ${g}^m$, that two or more players simultaneously play the same highest action above $Q$, is zero.
 If $V^m$ were the original payoff in our auction game, then this approach would usually consist of the following involved argument.